loeiten/ml_nanodegree_capstone/capstone_proposal.md

 However, in today's marked, more information of the system is usually needed in order to reach good investment strategies.

-One way to add new information is to use regression, through machine learning, to try to predict the future value of a stock.
+One way to add new information is to use regression methods through machine learning, to try to predict the future value of a stock.
 In addition, techniques such as those found in [reinforced](https://en.wikipedia.org/wiki/Reinforcement_learning) [learning](https://github.com/aikorea/awesome-rl) can help